 7. Free up your IT team

 If you have an in-house IT team, chances are they spend a lot of their time looking after your hardware.
 From monitoring and maintaining your systems and running and checking your backups.
 If you move your core systems to the cloud, these tasks will all be taken care of by your cloud services provider.
-This frees your IT staff to focus on innovation and cost savings.
+Therefore creates more space for managers to focus on IT project management and IT staff to focus on innovation and cost savings.
 And they will also spend less time on jobs that are just about managing your current set-up.
 Even if you use an IT support provider, the same principle applies.
 You won’t need to pay for as much day-to-day support, so you can spend more of your IT budget on projects that will really drive your business forward.

 8. Save office space